Mahomes passes Kansas City past Houston, Packers top Seahawks

 Mahomes had 321 yards passing and rushed for 53 more to help Kansas City score points on seven consecutive drives.

+He joined former Washington Redskins quarterback Doug Williams as the only players to have four touchdown passes in a single quarter in a postseason game, the NFL said.

-“Obviously we didn’t start the way we wanted to,” Mahomes said after the game, “but we found a way.”
+“Obviously we didn’t start the way we wanted to,” Mahomes said, “but we found a way.”

 Tight end Travis Kelce caught three of Mahomes’ passes for touchdowns in the second period, a playoff record, despite a hamstring injury.